danielefrisanco/urlshortener/README.md

-with mongodb running
+run with

-to run the app on localhost and port 8080: npm start
+docker-compose up

-to test:
+to test with mongo running:
 npm test